-The information this page is designed to help you make sense of all of the information being given to you.
+The information on this page is designed to help you make sense of all the information being given to you.
 It is also designed to provide you with a basic understanding of breast cancer and what it means when it has spread to another part of the body.

 When your first diagnosis is metastatic breast cancer